If you can't get outdoors, bring nature inside!

 - Place solar-related experiments in the sill.
 Suitable PLT activities include "Sunlight and Shades of Green," "How Do Plants Grow," and "Air Plants."

 - Hang up a weather calendar.
 Set up a thermometer outside the window, record temperatures, and make weather observations.

 Use your ceiling

-- Make mobiles out of twigs and other natural objects and hang from the ceiling.
+- Make mobiles from twigs and other natural objects and hang them from the ceiling.

-- Arrange glow-in-the dark stars into real constellations and stick to the ceiling.
+- Arrange glow-in-the-dark stars into actual constellations and stick them to the ceiling.

 - Hang cut-outs of clouds, birds, bats, bugs, and other airborne inhabitants.

 - Have students cut out animal tracks and tape them to the floor in the pattern the animal would make.